AustinCENG/ActivityLifeCycle/LifeCycle/src/main/java/com/ceng319/activitylifecycle/Readme.txt

 (OnStart, OnResume, etc.)is called.
 So when the cellphone rotates, it should keep on increasing.

 If onSaveInstanceState and onRestoreInstanceState are not commented out, the local variable mCounter will be reset every time when the cellphone rotates.
+When the cellphone roates, the activity will be destroyed and recreated when it goes back to foreground.

 Please try these:
 1. Without the onSaveInstanceState and onRestoreInstanceState methods, see what value of mCounter